BeBOP-OBON/0_protocol_collection_template/protocol_template_PCR.md

 | content | content | content | content |
 | content | content | content | content |

-1. Step 1
+1. [Step 1]

-2. Step 2
+2. [Step 2]

-3. Step 3

-#### Quality control, PCR clean-up
+### Quality Control

 Please specify the actions you took to confirm the quality of the PCR output, to clean up the PCR output and the equipment you used (e.g. agarose gel to confirm quality, purification of PCR products).

-1. Step 1
+1. [Step 1]

-2. Step 2
+2. [Step 2]

+#### Positive Control

+Please include information about any positive controls, used in every PCR run to verify success of the PCR reaction.
+This should include a description of the sequence(s), the concentration and volume added, and the reference sequence(s).

+#### Negative Control

+Please include information about any negative controls, such as PCR-grade water used as a no template control (NTC) when setting up each PCR plate.

-### Quality control
+### PCR Clean-up

-Describe and explain criteria used to validate results of the standard operating procedure.
+Please specify the actions you took to clean up the PCR output and which equipment you used for this (e.g. agarose gel to confirm quality, purification of PCR products).

+1. [Step 1]
+2. [Step 2]

-### Basic troubleshooting guide
+### Basic Troubleshooting Guide

-Identify known issues associated with the procedure, if any.
+- Identify known issues associated with the procedure, if any.
-Provide troubleshooting guidelines when available.
+- Provide troubleshooting guidelines when available.

 ## REFERENCES

-Insert all references cited in the document.
+- Insert all references cited in the document.
-Please insert full DOI address when available, e.g. http://doi.dx.org/10.1007/s11258-014-0404-1
+- Please insert full DOI address when available, e.g. http://doi.dx.org/10.1007/s11258-014-0404-1.

 ## APPENDIX A: DATASHEETS